Truus van Aalten: Talkies

 1930 was a busy year - other films in which Truus appeared were Headfirst into Happiness and Darling of the Gods, which was produced by Ufa's top producer, Erich Pommer, a man dedicated to creativity and innovation.
 The film starred the imposing Emil Jannings, who'd just completed The Blue Angel with Marlene Dietrich.
 World-famous (he'd won the first-ever Oscar).
 What Jannings thought of Truus - who played most of her rôle dressed as a ballet dancer in a very fetching little white tutu - isn't recorded.
-Also in the film, as the wonderfully named Olga von Dagomirska, was Truus' old friend Olga Tschechowa.
+Also in the film, as the wonderfully named Olga von Dagomirska, was Truus' old friend Olga Chekhova.

 Truus' German had improved by now - one interviewer quipped that "she occasionally mixes up 'mir' and 'mich', but felt that this was excusable since "that happens to even the best linguists!".

 By 1931, Truus was living in her own fourth-floor apartment in Berlin's Königin-Augusta-Straße, overlooking a canal - a nice reminder of the Netherlands.
 Her friends called her flat "The Nursery" - a cosy, ribbon-strewn, white-painted place with posters on the walls, shared with Pucki (her Airedale terrier), Didi (a Maltese dog) and a Cyprian cat (whose name has not survived).
 Visitors were greeted with loud barking, hearty mewing and the occasional bloodcurdling squawk from her parrot (donated by a family in Indonesia).
 Juliana was now rather battered, but was loved none the less and was displayed prominently in her own bed.
 Other dolls, teddies and Bonzo Dogs occupied various shelves and occasionally invaded the sofa.
 Also among Truus' prized possessions were a gramophone and a glass cabinet filled with souvenirs from the Netherlands - porcelain, little sabots and ornaments.

 One of her jobs on days when she wasn't shooting was to answer the piles of letters she received asking for autographs.
 This was an expensive sideline (she had to buy the postcards and stamps herself), but she enjoyed hearing from people all over the world, and knew that it was a vital part of building up her fanbase.

 Through the years, Truus' greatest idol had been Charlie Chaplin.
 Simple comedy was easy - banana peels, fat ladies, funny dogs - all the clichés of slapstick had been done to death, but what Chaplin was doing was different.
 His latest picture, City Lights summed it up: its characters and situations somehow caused an audience to care about the people on the screen.
 Yes, the story of a tramp who loved a blind flower-girl was sentimental and old-fashioned, but the film wove a powerful spell over audiences, and they left the cinemas exhausted from an emotional rollercoaster.
 Truus determined to seek out more dramatic roles - playing dizzy teenagers wasn't enough - she wanted to speak to an audience's emotions like Chaplin did.